rsc's Diary: ELC-E 2019 - Day 2

 RAUC has a semantics of "update slots", which is everything you can put an update into.
 Slots can not only contain root filesystems, but also for example bootloaders.
 Images specify what kind of slots they are made for.
 The bundles itself are SquashFS, so they are compressed and you can mount them.
 You can append information, and we append X.509 (CMS) signatures.
 For actually writing an update into a slot, RAUC has update handlers to deal with the different types of slots.
 There needs to be a certain common understanding between RAUC and the bootloader in order to mark a slot good or bad.
 Interaction with the bootloader currently works with Barebox, U-Boot, Grub, UEFI and even custom bootloaders.

-Signing bundles and having them checked on the device is a complex story of its own: RAUC supports even corner cases like resigning of singed bundles (in case keys reach their lifetime), intermediate certificates in bundles, multiple signers and hardware security modules (via PKCS#11).
+Signing bundles and having them checked on the device is a complex story of its own: RAUC supports even corner cases like resigning of signed bundles (in case keys reach their lifetime), intermediate certificates in bundles, multiple signers and hardware security modules (via PKCS#11).

 Finally, RAUC has quite many customisation options to support even exotic special update cases.
 In order to make sure that only the "right" firmware is updated into the system, it is possible to use RAUC with verified boot, with dm-verity and dm-integrity.